martint17r/lolligagger-nicenano/README.md

 Dactyl Manuform python port](https://github.com/joshreve/dactyl-keyboard) if you enable ```controller_mount_type = 'EXTERNAL'```.

+This is a work in progress, the nice!nano does not fit that well!

 ## Printing

 Print it with 0.15mm layer height on a 0.4mm nozzle with stock settings.